 The order in which business is listed on the agenda is determined by the Chief Executive Officer in consultation with the Mayor and should be kept consistent from meeting to meeting in order to facilitate and maintain open, efficient and effective processes of government.

-The Chief Executive Officer may include any matter on the agenda that he or she they believes should be considered by the Council.
+The Chief Executive Officer may include any matter on the agenda that they believe should be considered by the Council.

 The order of business of any Council Meeting will be as follows: